 Well, both actually.
 Glen Coe refers to the glen itself.
 That’s the area bound by the three sisters on one side and Aonach Eagach on the other.
 Glencoe is also the general area name covering from the north west of Rannoch Moor through to Ballachullish.
 Glencoe village, as it suggests, is the village itself, located on the western side of the pass through Glen Coe, where it opens out to Lochleven.

 Munros are mountains in Scotland with peaks above 3,000 feet, of which there are 283 in total.
 The list is named after Sir Hugh Munro who first published a list of these mountains in 1891.
 It’s believed the list took two decades to compile.
+There are eleven munros in Glencoe and the same again along Glen Etive.
 Find out names (and how to pronounce them!) at our favourite walking website Walkhighlands.

 - Glen Coe is the result of a volcanic eruption 420 million years ago